Election Politics: UK’s General Election 2024 - What Did it Really Tell Us ?

 What, if anything, do the results tell us about the real wishes of the electorate ?

-The primary driver of this election result was,
+The primary driver of the 2024 election result was,

 without a doubt, disillusionment with the Tories’ performance, and the perceived